 Willem Mengelberg was the first conductor of the Royal Concertgebouw Orchestra and held the position for 50 years.
 The orchestra played many of Gustav Mahler’s symphonies, as well as those of Pierre Monteux, George Szell, Kirill Kondrashin, and Eugen Jochum.
-The orchestra has only ever had 7 chief conductors thus far.
+The orchestra has only ever had seven chief conductors.

-Trivia Facts: In 1988, Queen Beatrix deemed the symphony as “Royal.”
-The Concertgebouw (concert hall) gets more than 740,000 visitors per year.
+Trivia: In 1988, Queen Beatrix deemed the symphony “Royal.”
+The Concertgebouw (concert hall) gets more than 740,000 visitors a year.
 The orchestra is known for its debuting of many symphonies written by Gustav Mahler.
 They have only six chief conductors, which is less than all other orchestras its size.

 Budapest Festival Orchestra

 Founded: 1983 by Ivan Fischer & Zoltan Kocsis

 The Budapest Festival Orchestra’s home center is in Hungary, and members comprise the country’s best up-and-coming young musicians.
 It aims to make Hungary internationally recognized in the orchestral sphere.